+Weekends were created to inspire spontaneous smiles, new friendships and fun-filled adventures.
+Every weekend deserves a Weekend Note.
 Discover more by subscribing or clicking the 'Like' link at the end of the article.

 6 of Brisbane's most sought-after hot cross buns (by Jocelyn's Provisions)

 Although Aussies can enjoy them as early as New Years Day, Brisbane's best are baked in the lead-up to Easter, with varieties to suit every palate, from the traditional fruity, spicy bun to fruitless, chocolate and coffee flavoured.

-The range of fruit, from raisins and apricots to figs and cranberries, makes each bite a pleasure, you're eased from overwhelm with a mild dusting of spices, including aromatic hints of cardamom, urging you back for seconds.
+The range of fruit, from raisins and apricots to figs and cranberries, make each bite a pleasure.
+You're eased from overwhelm with a mild dusting of spices, including aromatic hints of cardamom, urging you back for seconds.

-At Crust and Co, a homemade ginger confit complements the delicate placement of currants, finished with a warm slathering of butter over the firm bun, sticky with a rich glaze and glowing white cross.
+At Crust and Co, a homemade ginger confit complements the delicate drizzling of currants.
+The creation is finished with a warm slathering of butter over the firm bun, sticky with a rich glaze and glowing white cross.